 In a desperate move to put a limit to draining his military troops and equipment, and depleting Russia’s economic resources, on a war that he should not have entered in the first place, Putin is now looking into recruiting mercenaries from Syria to help his army.
 According to Ukraine’s Military Intelligence report, released last week, the Russia-owned Hamim military base in Syria, received orders from Moscow to prepare and deploy 300 fighters/ mercenaries per day to fight in Ukraine.
 However, on March 15th, which marked the beginning of the third week of the war, the Russian base in Syria could only send 150 mercenaries, two days after, 30 of these mercenaries got badly injured and had to return to Latakia, Syria.

 As the war concluded a third week, Putin expressed that he got offended by U.S. President Biden describing him to journalists as a “war criminal.”
-Ironically, on the morning of March 16th, the United Nation’s International Court of Justice (IJC) ruled that Putin has committed a crime, in the definition of international law, by invading Ukraine and called upon to Russia to immediately end its intervention on Ukraine.
+Ironically, on the morning of March 16th, the United Nations International Court of Justice (IJC) ruled that Putin had committed a crime, in the definition of international law, by invading Ukraine and called upon Russia to immediately end its intervention in Ukraine.
 Indeed, invading a sovereign state and killing innocent civilians is a grieve crime that Putin purposefully committed with cold blood.
 Yet, the good news is that he has already started to pay for his irreversible failures in Ukraine.

 Also, read on The Levant